jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 > :warning: AADDERR output files are not provided here due to large size

-Finally we ran blast2rma to make it the SAM files loadable into MEGAN
+Finally we ran blast2rma to make the SAM files loadable into MEGAN

 ```bash
 blast2rma \